 CAN BAD WINE BE SAVED?

-You might be hesitant to pour your wine away as a wine lover.
+As a wine lover, you might be hesitant to pour your wine away.
 So the question of whether you can save a bad wine is understandable.
 Unfortunately, there is bad news: There is no way to save an over-oxidized wine.
 And the same is true for TCA-infected wine.

 HOW LONG BEFORE WINE GOES BAD ONCE OPENED?